-Street 1 Determine А ∆ Market Need Stage 1 tage 1 Determine ∆Customer Value Proposition Store 2 Deliver С ∆ Infrastructure Stage 2 Deliver D ΔPeople, Partners & Process
+Stage 1 Determine D. A. week Α Δ Market Need

+В Δ Customer Value Proposition

+Stage 2 Deliver С Δ Infrastructure

+D ΔPeople, Partners & Process

-The delta ( $\Delta$ ) at each stage represents the change in each category.
-The focus of the business planning process is to perform a strategic review to identify the changes in the business environment and innovations available to update how you client base is serviced.
-The challenge of all businesses is to remain relevance with the changing market needs.
+The delta (Δ) at each stage represents the change in each category.
+The focus of the business planning process is to perform a strategic review to identify the changes in the business environment and innovations available, to update how your client base is serviced.
+The challenge to all businesses is to remain relevant when the market changes.